xbgmsharp/timescaledb-postgis/README.md

 # timescaledb-postgis

-PostgreSQL with TimescaleDB extension along with the PostGIS extension.
+PostgreSQL with TimescaleDB extension along with the PostGIS and pg_cron extension.

 This Docker image is derived from the official PostgreSQL image and includes Debian Linux as its operating system.